-Many Ameracans have heard of the Wave of Arizona.
+Many Americans have heard of the Wave of Arizona.
 China also has this kind of phenomenon — the Wave of Jingbian Prefecture (靖边县), northwestern Shaanxi Province, about 450km from Xi’an City.
 Different from the white and red waves in Arizon, the Wave of China is mainly red (which is fitting considering the countries' flags).

 The Wave is formed in sandstone with peculiar shape and "grain".
 It is said that the formation of the Wave started in the Jurassic Period, carved by millions of years of wind and rain.

-The Wave of China is an undeveloped attraction, so the locals of nearby villages are quite simple and unsophisticated, and there are few tourist facilities there (such as accommodation, restaurants, and shopping places).
+The Wave of China is an undeveloped attraction, so the locals of nearby villages are quite simple and unsophisticated, and there are few ist facilities there (such as accommodation, restaurants, and shopping places).
 The Wave of China is located about 1.5 kilometers from a small town (Longzhou).
 This 1.5-kilometer road is a basic unsurfaced road, so prepare a bumpy ride.

 The Colorful Bank is situated on the way to Kanas Lake Scenic Area (where there is one of the most beautiful ancient villages with graceful autumn scenery, check out China’s Most Beautiful Ancient Villages).
 The Colorful Bank is by the Irtysh River, facing the valley with verdant trees on the opposite bank.